-If you are on Hostwinds Shared or Business hosting plans, you may be already know that there is an Inode limit on those plans.
+If you’re on Hostwinds Shared or Business hosting plans, you might already know that there is an Inode limit on those plans.
 The files for the Magento cache count towards this limit.
-In order to prevent you from reaching the max Inode limit on Shared or Business hosting, you will want to clear the cache.
+In order to prevent you from reaching the max Inode limit on Shared or Business hosting, you’ll want to clear the cache.
 Fortunately this can easily be done.

 How Do I Clear The Magento Cache Manually?

-If you have access to your cPanel there is an easy way of clearing the Magento cache.
+If you have access to your cPanel, there’s an easy way of clearing the Magento cache.
 All it takes is just to delete the files within a folder.

-- As always, before making changes or deleting items, it is always suggested to save a backup of your files to your computer in case they need to be restored
+- As always, before making changes or deleting items, it’s always suggested to save a backup of your files to your computer in case they need to be restored

-- To start, you will want to be logged into your cPanel
+- To start, you’ll want to be logged into your cPanel

-- Once logged in, you will want to navigate to find the File Manager.
+- Once logged in, you’ll want to navigate to find the File Manager.
 This will be within the Files section of your cPanel

-- In the cPanel File Manager you will want to navigate to the var/cache/ folder which will be located in your Magento installation folder.
+- In the cPanel File Manager, navigate to the var/cache/ folder which will be located in your Magento installation folder.

-- Once you have found that folder, you will want to delete all the files inside of this folder.
+- Once you’ve found that folder, you’ll want to delete all the files inside of this folder.